 How effective is medication at controlling symptoms of ADHD in children and adolescents?
 Very effective.
 Four out of five youngsters who take medication for ADHD enjoy significant reductions in hyperactivity, inattention, and/or impulsivity.
-But it's essential to pick the right medication and to use it properly.
+But in order to ensure you're using ADHD medications safely, it's essential to pick the right medication and follow proper dosage.

 Over more than 30 years of treating youngsters with ADHD, I've developed seven rules to maximize the benefits of medication:

 Not all kids who are hyperactive, inattentive, or impulsive have ADHD.
 These behaviors can also be caused by anxiety or depression, as well as by learning disabilities.
 A teacher might say that your child has trouble sitting still.
 A psychological test might show that your child has exhibited behaviors suggestive of ADHD.
 But such reports are not enough.
 To confirm the diagnosis, the characteristic behaviors must be shown to be chronic (to have existed before age six) and pervasive (to have been observed in at least two life settings — at school, at home, with peers, and so on.)